aryalmanish/Graph-Python/README.md

 # Graph-Python
-A simple graph plotting between number and its squares values
+A simple graph plotting between numbers and its squares values